Ifeena/Dashboard-Using-Excel/README.md

 - The dataset used for this project was provided by 10Alytics.

 # Data Cleaning and Preparation Tool:
-- Visualization Platform - hashtag#Excel hashtag#PivotTable
+- Visualization Platform - #Excel #PivotTable
-- Charts used - hashtag#BarChart hashtag#PieChart hashtag#ClusteredChart hashtag#AreaChart hashtag#ScatterPlot
+- Charts used - #BarChart #PieChart #ClusteredChart #AreaChart #ScatterPlot

 # Here are the key insights: 👇